haruhiko-zht/vagrant_lamp/README.md

 # Vagrant Provisioning LAMP with sh
 This provision is for my testing machine.
-This is my studying provision and sh for next level. (ex:ansible, chef..)
+This is my studying provision and sh for next level. (ex:ansible, chef, docker..)

 ## Env
 - Japanese